Make a Donation

 Does your novice teen driver really need anything to focus on besides

 traffic and the road conditions?
 Of course not.

 Drive Alive research shows that a vast majority of teen drivers surveyed regularly talk on a cell phone while driving.
 That

 should put a scare into all of us.
 The risk of having a traffic accident

 while using a cell phone is the same as that while driving drunk, according

 to a study in The New England Journal of Medicine.
 Researchers found that

 cell phone users are four times more likely to get into traffic accidents

 Nationally, the number of teens and young adults talking on a cell phone

-while driving went up again last year, according to government research
+while driving is alarmingly high, according to government research

 drivers AT ANY GIVEN MOMENT that were driving while talking on a cell phone.